Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 interest manifested by men, 300

-present Marquee full at night
+present, Marquee full at night

-Pleasing facilities granted by army
+Pleasing facilities granted by Army

 to men.
 Give great pleasure and

-surprise, officers also relighted
+surprise, officers also delighted

 3

-Visited Mrs Adjt [[?]] in private hospital
+Visited Mrs Adjt Gore in private Hospital

-old soul very weak, she was pleased.
+Old soul very weak, she was pleased.

 Conducted a meeting at Rochdales